-Figure 8 shows an analysis performed using the Algorithm Working Group (AWG) Cloud Height Algorithm ACHA products generated from 1 minute SRSOR data.
+For the same case Figure 8 shows an analysis performed using the Algorithm Working Group (AWG) Cloud Height Algorithm (ACHA) products (Heidinger and Pavolonis, 2009) generated from 1 minute GOES-14 SRSOR data.
 The upper-panels show a broad-view of the ACHA cloud-top temperature product at 20 UTC, 21 UTC and 22 UTC.
-The lower panel shows a metric computed with the region defined by the black boxes in the top panels.
+The lower panel shows times series from both the satellite (dashed line) and radar (solid line) for the region defined by the black boxes in the top panels.
 The dashed line shows the maximum cloud-top height for clouds with opaque cloud types.
 The restriction to opaque cloud types removes the non-convective signal offered by cirrus clouds.
-The time series captures the vertical velocity of the growing convective cells early in development of this line and he tallest clouds increased by 3 km higher in the 30 minutes period from 1930 UTC to 2000 UTC.
-The availability of 1 minute data provides a much more accurate ability to estimate these vertical velocities than 15 minute resolution data.
+The time series captures the vertical velocity of the growing convective cells early in development of this line and the tallest clouds increased by 3 km in the 30 minute period from 1930 UTC to 2000 UTC.
+Of course these velocities are not the individual storm cores, but what is observed within an IR pixel (Adler and.
+Fenn, 1979); the availability of 1 minute data provides a much more accurate ability to estimate these vertical velocities than 15 minute resolution data.
 After 22 UTC, the undulation in the maximum cloud height values likely represent gravity waves which are poorly sampled at the 15 minute resolution data.
 Also shown (solid line) are a time series of the radar data that were obtained from a national (CONUS) 3D radar mosaic grid with a 1-km horizontal resolution over 31 vertical levels.
 The number of points are plotted in the defined box with heights greater than 10 km.
-The National Mosiac and Multi-sensor QPE (NMQ) system (Zhang et al, 2011) takes base level data from all available radars (NEXRAD, Canadian, TDWR, etc.), performs quality control, and combines reflectivity observations onto a 3D cartesian grid.
+The National Mosiac and Multi-sensor QPE (NMQ) system (Zhang et al, 2011) takes base level data from all available radars (NEXRAD, Canadian, Terminal Doppler Weather Radar, etc.), performs quality control, and combines reflectivity observations onto a 3D cartesian grid.
 The plot shows the areal coverage of the 18dBZ reflectivity at heights of at least 10km AGL.
-Both the satellite and radar views show the rapid changes in the clouds, although as expected, they represent different aspects of the cloud.

 Severe Convection over Wisconsin August 26, 2013

-NOAA’s SPC used the GOES-14 SRSOR information on several days including on August 26, 2013, stating in a forecast discussion: “TOWERING CU ROOTED IN THE BOUNDARY LAYER IS INCREASING IN AREAL COVERAGE OVER THE PAST HR PER 1-MIN SUPER RAPID SCAN VISIBLE SATELLITE IMAGERY” (http://www.spc.noaa.gov/products/md/md1777.html).
+The GOES-14 SRSOR information proved valuable to NOAA’s SPC as noted in a forecast discussion on August 26, 2013: “TOWERING CU ROOTED IN THE BOUNDARY LAYER IS INCREASING IN AREAL COVERAGE OVER THE PAST HR PER 1-MIN SUPER RAPID SCAN VISIBLE SATELLITE IMAGERY.”